Last Updated on July 26, 2021 by Ope Quadri

 However, retail investors who are knowledgeable in the business can build long-term wealth by taking advantage of the eye-catching profits that come with investing in corporate bonds.

 Just like the FGN Bonds, corporate bonds work the same way except that the risk involved is higher.

-Investors buy bonds issued by companies because they believe the organizations are reliable enough to meet its requirements and in a timely manner too.
+Investors buy bonds issued by companies because they believe the organizations are reliable enough to meet their requirements and in a timely manner too.

-Normally, the assets and cash flow of the issuing company are what protects the corporate bonds.
+Normally, the assets and cash flow of the issuing company are what protect the corporate bonds.

-Before companies issue bond, they must have gone through a rating process by an approved and renowned rating agency.
+Before companies issue bonds, they must have gone through a rating process by an approved and renowned rating agency.

 Also, the coupon rates offered by corporate bonds are usually higher than Sovereign bonds and are payable on a monthly, quarterly or yearly basis through to its maturity when the capital investment is redeemed.